greg4fun/greg4fun.github.io/posts/build-cheapest-kubernetes-i7-cluster.rst

 ***************************
-Problem II - Powering it on
+Problem 2 - Powering it on
 ***************************

-Solution 1 - BIOS Restore on AC Power loss - just pluggin in to power adapter should power on my motherboards Solution 2 - Add power button - unfortunatelly its almost impossibile to buy power button separately for this motherboard they are available on aliexpress for 17 quid which is ridiculous.
+Solution 1 - BIOS Restore on AC Power loss - just pluggin in to power adapter should power on my motherboards

+Solution 2 - Add power button - unfortunatelly its almost impossibile to buy power button separately for this motherboard they are available on aliexpress for 17 quid which is ridiculous.